ibaasalman/Mastering-Javascript-in-20-days/Day6.md

 ## Data Fetching & Promises 🚩 :

 ## Destructuring Data 🚩 :

 ## Async🚩 :
+The keyword async before a function makes the function return a promise The await keyword can only be used inside an async function , The await keyword makes the function pause the execution and wait for a resolved promise before it continues.

 ## Modules 🚩 :
 JavaScript modules allow you to break up your code into separate files , This makes it easier to maintain a code-base.